Benjamin Perley Poore

-Benjamin Perley Poore (November 2, 1820 – May 30, 1887) was a prominent American newspaper correspondent, editor, and author in the mid-19th century.
+Benjamin Perley Poore (November 2, 1820 – May 30, 1887) was an American journalist, editor, and author in the mid-19th century.
 One of the most popular and prolific journalists of his era, he was an active partisan for the Whig and Republican parties.

 Biography

 Poore was born at the home of his maternal grandparents in Newburyport, Massachusetts, to parents Benjamin and Mary Perley (Dodge) Poore whose family estate, Indian Hill Farm, was in nearby West Newbury, Massachusetts.
 His father's family were long-time residents of the area; his mother had been born in 1799 in Georgetown, a small incorporated community in the newly defined District of Columbia.

 When Poore was seven, his parents took him to Washington, D.C., for the first time, during the administration of President John Quincy Adams.
 About this time, he enrolled in Governor Dummer Academy in Byfield, Massachusetts, to prepare for a West Point appointment.
 When he was eleven years old he was taken by his father to England, where saw Walter Scott, Lafayette, and other notables.
 Poore was expelled from Dummer Academy for misbehavior and apprenticed himself to a printer in Worcester, Massachusetts.

 Poore's father purchased a newspaper in Athens, Georgia, the Southern Whig, which Poore edited for two years.
 In 1841, he visited Europe again as attaché of the American legation at Brussels, remaining abroad until 1848.
 During this period he was the foreign correspondent of the Boston Atlas.
 After editing the Boston Bee and Sunday Sentinel, Poore returned to the national capital in 1854 as a Washington correspondent.
 His colorful letters to The Boston Journal and other newspapers over the signature of "Perley" made his national reputation.